Metaphya tillyardi

 Metaphya tillyardi is a species of dragonfly in the family Corduliidae, known as an offshore emerald.

-It has been found on Bramble Cay, near the Papuan coast; its habitats are unknown.
+It has been found on Bramble Cay, near the Papuan coast, and Cape York, northern Australia.
+Its habitats are unknown.

 Metaphya tillyardi is a slim and short-bodied, metallic dragonfly with strong markings.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+In 1913, Friedrich Ris named this species tillyardi, an eponym honouring Robert John Tillyard (1881-1937) for his significant contributions to the study of Australian Odonata.